 Wear me, love me, mend me, pass me on.
-This is our mantra and it’s all about supporting a longer life for your clothes, including taking good care of our knitwear garments to prolong their life.
+This is our mantra and it’s all about supporting a longer life for your clothes, including taking good care of your garments to prolong their life.

-How do we care for our favourite wool pieces?
+So how do we care for our favorite wool pieces?
 We asked garment care specialists, Tangent GC (known as TGC041) for some advice.
-Instead of emanating from the chemical industry or flung off conveyor belts, Tangent GC’s small-batch products will naturally and effectively give your garments a long life.
-We are really excited to have Tangent GC on board as part of our Thought Living collection.
+Instead of emanating from the chemical industry or flung off conveyor belts, Tangent GC's small-batch products will naturally and effectively give your garments a long life.
+We are really excited to have Tangent GC on board as part of our Thought Living Collection.

 Woollen garments should always be treated in the same way regardless the type of wool they are made of.
 So we can sum up our guide in the following five crucial points which apply just as much to regular sheep’s wool as the finest vicuña: